ndemia/flight-search/README.md

-# Failed interview test, part 1
+# Failed interview test, volume 1
 ![picture](https://raw.githubusercontent.com/ndemia/demia.me/main/assets/images/interview01.png)

 As part of the process for a position at a digital marketing agency, they gave me the website of an airline to work on.
 The task was to create a program that would check the flights that the user had previously searched for, and show the last 3 on the website next time it loaded.
 The main condition was that the code had to work from the console, like it was injected.